hestiaAI/website.template/src/site/home/en/index.md

       * How can we deal with it?

-      It concerns:  politicians, civil servants, teachers, pupils and journalists
+      It concerns:  politicians, civil servants, teachers, pupils and journalists.

       <video width="100%" poster="/assets/media/workshop_hestialabs.jpg"  controls>